Is Crypto Staking Halal or Haram?

 Option 1: Run Your Own Validator (Most Halal)

 If you have technical skills and capital (32 ETH for Ethereum), run your own node.
+This is the most Shariah-compliant option.

 Option 2: Use Transparent Staking Pools